hamax97/opensoruce-contributions/llvm/howto_build.md

        ../configure --enable-gold --enable-plugins --disable-werror
        make -j3 all-gold

     Place the `ld-new` binary in `/usr/bin/ld.gold`.
-This is necessary for for IPO (OpenMP optimizations are included in IPO) support.
 Read: https://llvm.org/docs/GoldPlugin.html.

-6. To enable OpenMP with offloading support you MUST compile with `clang` and `clang++`.
+6. To enable OpenMP with device offloading support you MUST compile with `clang` and `clang++`.
 So first compile Clang.

 # Configuration and Installation of Clang and LLVM